So you’ve decided to take a trip to Africa! That’s awesome!

 - The Elephant Whisperer by Lawrence Anthony

-What to Pack For Africa & What To Wear on Safari
+What to Pack for Africa & Wear on Safari

-You DON’T have to wear khaki and zip-off pants all the time.
+You DON’T have to wear khaki or zip-off pants all the time and unless you are on safari, they’re rarely necessary.
 But there are a few general packing rules I live by that will cover you for all situations.

 Africa Packing Tips: